 Attestation#

-This page provides an overview of how to configure remote attestation for Confidential Container workloads.
-Attestation cryptographically verifies the guest Trusted Execution Environment (TEE) for the CPU and GPU before secrets are released to a workload.
+The Confidential Containers deployment guide configures your cluster to run workloads in a Confidential Container.
+To strengthen workload security, configure attestation to verify the guest Trusted Execution Environment (TEE) for the CPU and GPU before secrets are released to a workload.

 Attestation is required for any feature that depends on secrets, including: